Nolan Arenado Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective seven K/9, the second-worst in MLB.
+- The 7.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in MLB.

-- The Brewers' 2.32 team ERA ranks third among all MLB pitching staffs.
+- The Brewers' 2.79 team ERA ranks third across all league pitching staffs.

-- Brewers pitchers combine to give up five home runs (0.7 per game), the fourth-fewest in the league.
+- Brewers pitchers combine to allow the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- Lauer (1-0) gets the starting nod for the Brewers, his second of the season.
+- Peralta (1-0) starts for the Brewers, his second of the season.

-- In his most recent time out on Sunday, the lefty threw 5 1/3 innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- His last appearance was on Monday against the New York Mets, when the right-hander tossed six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.